poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 - how to access **USB devices** in swarm mode?
 - how to **restart** malfunctioning containers/services? (like self-healing from k8s)

-Didn't find very direct answers so I digged up a bit more...
+TODO: change this to transition to answers --> Didn't find very direct answers so I digged up a bit more...

 ### What needs to be changed in my compose file to migrate so swarm mode?